markus1978/xraw/README.md

 [Active annotations](http://www.eclipse.org/xtend/documentation/204_activeannotations.html) are an [xTend](http://www.eclipse.org/xtend/index.html) feature that allows us to semantically enrich simple data objects declarations with functionality that transparantly (un-)marshalles Java to JSON data, encodes REST requests, or accesses a database.

 ## JSON example
-The following small xTend file demonstrates the use of XRaw annotations to create a wrapper-types for the JSON data of a library:
+The following small xTend file demonstrates the use of XRaw annotations to create wrapper-types for some typical JSON data:
 ```scala
 @JSON class Library {
   List<Book> books